-Ecstasy is an illicit drug that is frequently abused among a young adult demographic.
-This drug (chemical name: 3,4-methylenedioxymethamphetamine, or MDMA for short) is structurally similar to amphetamine and has both stimulant and hallucinogenic effects.
+Ecstasy is an illicit drug that is frequently abused among young adults.
+This drug whose chemical name is 3,4-methylenedioxymethamphetamine, or MDMA for short, is structurally similar to amphetamine and has both stimulant and hallucinogenic effects.

-People who take it may experience a wide range of effects, including euphoria, a sense of openness, and increased energy.
+People who take MDMA while pregnant may experience a wide range of effects, including euphoria, a sense of openness, and increased energy.
 However, heavy, chronic use is associated with depression and problems with memory.
-Among pregnant women, ecstasy can lead to hyperthermia (elevated body temperature) and anorexic effects—both of which may directly affect the developing fetus 1.
+Among pregnant women, ecstasy can lead to hyperthermia (elevated body temperature) and anorexic effects—both of which may directly affect the developing fetus.1

 - Premature birth.